-Colorectal cancer risk factors are things that increase the chance that you could get cancer.
-Some risk factors you can control, such as drinking alcohol.
+Colorectal cancer risk factors are things that increase the chance that you could get colorectal cancer.
+Some risk factors you can control, such as drinking alcohol, diet, and being overweight.
 Others, such as family history, you cannot control.

 The more risk factors you have, the more your risk increases.
 But it does not mean you will get cancer.
 Many people with risk factors never get cancer.
 Other people get colorectal cancer but do not have any known risk factors.

 Learn about your risk and what steps you can take to prevent colorectal cancer.

 We do not know what causes colorectal cancer, but we do know some of the things that may increase the risk of getting it, such as:

 - Your risk increases after age 45

 - You have had colon polyps or colorectal cancer

 - You have inflammatory bowel disease (IBD), such as ulcerative colitis or Crohn disease

-- Family history of colorectal cancer or polyps in parents, siblings, or children
+- Family history of colorectal cancer or polyps in parents, grandparents, siblings, or children

 - Gene changes (mutations) in certain genes (rare)